-The consolidated financial statements of the Company include the accounts of Del Mar (BC), Callco, and Exchangeco as at and for the years ended June 30, 2018 and 2017.
-Intercompany balances and transactions have been eliminated in consolidation.
+The consolidated financial statements of the Company include the accounts of Del Mar (BC), Callco, and Exchangeco as at and for the years ended June 30, 2019 and 2018.
+Intercompany balances and transactions have been eliminated on consolidation.

 Use of estimates